-If you’re a “five snooze alarms” until you finally get up type of person, a good alarm clock is essential for healthy sleep.
-And because most sleep experts suggest leaving your phone out of the bedroom, a good old-fashioned alarm clock is still the best way to wake up in the morning.
+Most sleep experts suggest leaving your phone out of the bedroom, so invest in a good old-fashioned alarm clock to help you wake up in the morning.

 01 of 08